-Just like companies who release special Pride editions of products or collections around June for Pride Month, Chinese New Year is a time when big-name brands cash in on the Spring Festival period.
+Just like companies who release special Pride editions of products or collections around June for Pride Month, Chinese New Year (or Lunar New Year) is a time when big-name brands cash in on the Spring Festival period.
 In a bid to seemingly appease Chinese consumers, these companies will happily trot out products bearing Chinese-inspired designs and motifs in “lucky colours” of red and yellow or gold.
 And this year, bold tiger prints and images of the majestic beasts are of course plentiful.
 The Year of the Tiger allows many companies to be fearless and extravagant with their designs this year, because in honesty, apart from the Dragon, it is the only really cool animal in the Chinese zodiac.
 But why do companies do this exactly and what does it achieve for them and everyone else?

 Well, the answer to the first question does seem to be what I have already stated.
 Anybody who has worked in fashion retail knows that Western brands (particularly American, British, French and Italian) and shops in those countries attract Chinese customers like moths to a flame.
 Their average spend is one of the highest among shoppers and many retailers rely on Chinese tourists and students to spend their money, especially close to Chinese New Year and before university terms start.
 Luxury fashion and special edition products are a statement of affluence and coolness in modern Chinese culture, and both peer and celebrity influence play a big part in people’s shopping habits.